outreachy/website/README.md

 You can run the shell on either your local copy of the database, or you can run it on the remote server's database.
 If you start the shell on your local computer, it will load your local copy of the code and your local database.
 If you start the shell on the remote server, it will load the server's version of the code and the server's database.
 Remember, if you change any of the Python code, you'll need to exit the shell (CTRL-d) and restart it to reload the code.

-## Setting up a new internship round
+## Setting up a new internship round:

 When you've first cloned and [set up the Outreachy website development environment](#setting-up-your-development-environment), you'll need to create a new internship round.
 The website expects to have at least one past round, and some pages won't work without a round.
 You may also need to set up a new round in your local database so you can test how the website looks during some particular phase.
 (See the section below for more explanation of the phases of the Outreachy round.)